 In the biz, I suppose my name is most closely associated with fulldome video, in large part because I’ve managed the Fulldome Mailing List for many years.
-I currently invest my time in IMERSA (Immersive Media Entertainment, Research, Science and Art), but I formerly acted as the chair of the International Planetarium Society Fulldome Video Committee, which pretty much cinched my geek status.
+I currently invest my time in IMERSA (Immersive Media Entertainment, Research, Science and Art), a professional associated dedicated to advancing the art and technology of immersive digital experiences.
+I also formerly acted as the chair of the International Planetarium Society Fulldome Video Committee, which pretty much cinched my geek status.
 I’ve even dedicated a chunk of this site to the topic.

 Another item of interest to those in the field might be my “Visualizing Science” blog, which discusses a variety of topics in the realm of how we create visuals to illustrate scientific concepts.
-I neglect the blog horribly these days, and my ruminations can now be found in the “Visualizing Astronomy” column of the Communicating Astronomy with the Public journal.
+I have neglected the blog recently, but I still post occasionally, and I recently added a resource page that I plan to keep refreshed.

 And on a related note, I’ve compiled a bibliography on the history of science that expands on work I originally did for the “Scientific Revolution” course at the Hayden Planetarium.

 Home · Facts · Opinions · Artwork